Skip to main content

 (c)(i) Legal Review

 (A) Contracting officers must obtain legal advice during all phases of acquisitions.
 See the tailorable Legal Review template.
-In particular, contracting officers must obtain legal advice, coordination, and review from the supporting legal office for the following situations regardless of dollar amount, and if required elsewhere in the DAFFARS, or by law, regulation, or policy:
+In particular, contracting officers must obtain legal advice, coordination, and review from the supporting legal office for the following situations regardless of dollar amount, and if required elsewhere in regulation or policy:

 (1) When there is doubt or controversy about the interpretation or application of statutes, directives, and regulations;